aspose-slides/Aspose.Slides-Products/slides/en/cpp/conversion/html-to-xml/_index.md

 ---
 title: Convert HTML to XML in C++
 url: /cpp/conversion/html-to-xml/
-keywords: HTML to XML, Convert HTML to XML, C++ API, C++ Library, HTML, XML
+keywords: HTML to XML, Convert HTML to XML, PowerPoint XML Presentation, C++ API, C++ Library, HTML, XML
-description: Convert HTML to XML in C++.
-Use the C++ library API to convert HTML files to XML output.
+description: Convert HTML content to PowerPoint XML Presentation format in C++ with Aspose.Slides for C++.
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/feature-page-wrap >}}

-{{< blocks/products/pf/feature-page-header h1="Convert HTML to XML in C++" h2="Convert HTML files to XML output using Aspose.Slides for C++ without Microsoft PowerPoint." >}}
+{{< blocks/products/pf/feature-page-header h1="Convert HTML to XML in C++" h2="Import HTML content into presentation slides and save the result in PowerPoint XML Presentation format." >}}

 {{% blocks/products/pf/feature-page-section h2="Convert HTML to XML in C++" %}}

-[**Aspose.Slides for C++**](/slides/cpp/) is a presentation processing API that can import HTML content and save slide output as XML-based files.
+[**Aspose.Slides for C++**](/slides/cpp/) can import HTML content into presentation slides and save the resulting presentation in PowerPoint XML Presentation format.

-Aspose.Slides for C++ can convert HTML content to XML-based output and other presentation-related formats.
+The generated XML represents a presentation rather than a generic transformation of the source HTML markup.
+Aspose.Slides can also export the imported content to PowerPoint, PDF, images, and other supported formats.

 {{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section  h2="Convert HTML to XML Using C++" %}}
-To convert HTML to XML, create a Presentation from the HTML file and save each slide as XML-based output.
+To convert HTML content to PowerPoint XML, create a `Presentation`, remove its default slide, import the HTML with `AddFromHtml`, and call `Save` with `SaveFormat::Xml`.

 {{% blocks/products/pf/agp/code-block title="C++ code for converting HTML into XML" offSpacer="true" %}}